Animal Cell: Parts and Structure with Functions

 - Helping in cell division

-- Helping in communication and intracellular transport within the cell
+- Helping in cellular communication

 9) Intermediate Filaments

-- Providing structural and mechanical support to the cell membrane
+- Providing structural and mechanical support to the cell

 - Maintaining cell shape